jdennis/keycloak-httpd-client-install/doc/keycloak-httpd-client-install.md

 ## DESCRIPTION

-**keycloak-client-install** will configure a node running Apache with mod_auth_mellon as SAML Service Provider (**SP**) utilizing a **Keycloak** server as an Identity Provider (**IdP**).
+**keycloak-httpd-client-install** will configure a node running Apache with mod_auth_mellon as SAML Service Provider (**SP**) utilizing a **Keycloak** server as an Identity Provider (**IdP**).

 ## OPERATION

-**keycloak-client-install** performs the following operational steps:
+**keycloak-httpd-client-install** performs the following operational steps:

 1. Connect to Keycloak Server.